Hidden Veggie Pasta Sauce

 • Stir in the garlic and add the tomato sauce.
 Reduce the heat to low, partially cover the pan with a lid, leaving a small opening on the side, and let simmer, about 15 minutes.

-• Garnish with parm and enjoy.
+• Garnish with parm, if using, and enjoy.
 I reserved the remaining sauce for the week but you can use it all up if you are a family of 4 or 5 as this recipe makes a lot of sauce.

 Love This Recipe?